tonyaldon/cheatsheets/README.md

 * **Fact 4**: "Improve any kind of performance comes from every little things you do everyday."

-# Get more

-In some of the above cheatsheets, custom shortcuts are closely related to my custom keyboard layout.
-If you're interested in, I would urge you to have a look at [my keyboard layout.](https://github.com/tonyaldon/keyboard-layout)

 # Contact

-Do you have any question?
-Do you have any suggestion?
-Or, do you just want to start a chat?
+Do you have any question or suggestion?
 Please, feel free to:
 * leave me a message on twitter <a href="http://www.twitter.com/tonyaldon">@tonyaldon</a>
 * or to email me at aldon.tony@gmail.com.

-Depend on my workflow, but I use to reply within 48 hours.
+I use to reply within 48 hours.

-# Sharing

-The more we share knowledge, the more we gain.
-If you think about a friend who could be interested in this work, do not hesitate to let him know.

 # License
 Project under MIT license